 If you have lots of code on the page, this will help you spot the correct code and make changes immediately.
 For beginners, this feature can come in handy.
 You can easily track the code and make changes accordingly.

 Visual View of the Code

 Those who are into visuals would love to see what their code is crafting.
 In web development, this is kind of rewarding.
-The WYSIWIG feature is beneficial.
+The WYSIWYG feature is beneficial.
 You can switch between the code and the view whenever you like.

 Enter the code and go to the design view to check how it’s looking.
-This view will allow you to have a firm grip on your code while keeping an eye on the immediate visual changes—no need to go to the browser when you have the WYSIWIG feature to spot the differences quickly.
+This view will allow you to have a firm grip on your code while keeping an eye on the immediate visual changes—no need to go to the browser when you have the WYSIWYG feature to spot the differences quickly.

 Find and Replace Items